 Imam offers to pray with Riddick, but Riddick explains that he has nothing but loathing for God.
 Iman says that even though the circumstances are grim, He is with them nonetheless.
 Later, when it starts raining which will make the flares protecting them from the aliens go out, Riddick cynically remarks "So where the hell's your God now?"
 And even later, when Riddick goes back with Fry to save Jack and Imam, Iman states "There is my God, Mr. Riddick."

 The scenes at the skiff.
 Riddick tries to convince Carolyn to abandon Imam and Jack.
 Once she forces him to go back for them and they've returned to the skiff, it's Imam and Jack who quietly urge Carolyn to leave the fallen-behind Riddick.

-Averted.
+It's a Small World After All: The ship crashes on the planet, conveniently within walking range of the settlement, though it was intended as an aversion.
 Ken Wheat, the original writer of the film with his brother, Jim, explained that in the first draft of their script The Ship had detected the Settlement and tried to land near there so as to be near an area where there might be supplies.

 No Periods, Period: Averted.
 Riddick claims the reason the creatures are hunting them so doggedly is because "Jack" is "bleeding".

-Redemption Equals Death: This almost happened to Riddick.
+This almost happened to Riddick.
 In the original script, Riddick was supposed to die instead of Fry.
 Executive Meddling put a stop to that, since The Chronicles of Carolyn Fry would not have made for a decent sequel.

 Keep in mind, it was redemption for Carolyn, since she almost sacrificed her crew to save herself at the start of the film.